-I was in a rush.
-I was on my way to an interview and leaving later than I wanted to.
+I was in a rush, as I was on my way to an interview and leaving later than I wanted to.

-As I am speedily exiting our driveway, I am jolted from my mindless reverie as I smash into my neighbor’s parked pickup.
+As I’m speedily exiting the driveway, I am jolted from my mindless reverie as I smash into my neighbor’s parked pickup.
 I feel blood drain from my face as I hear the backup camera screaming at me.

 What a way to meet my new neighbors.

 My cost of mindlessness for this moment was quite pricey but I have been practicing this fuzzy habit for years.

 I know the feeling well.

 I typically drift into mindlessness when I am doing something routine that requires little thought.

 Usually, the drift comes up during hygiene activities like brushing my teething, showering, and putting on lotion.
 Habits that are so routine that I don’t need to worry about harming myself if I let me mind drift.